COVID-19 related questions

 Guests will be greeted in the lobby where we will take your temperature (touchless) and ask several health screening questions.
 You will then proceed to the admission desk at the beginning of your designated play period.
 Please have your phone with your electronic reservation ready for touchless scanning.

 If your temperature is 100.4*F or higher you will be asked to wait in a separate area and your temperature will be taken a second time.
 If it still registers high, you will be asked to return for a visit when you are healthy.

-All guests ages 6 and older are required to wear a face covering.
+All guests ages 5 and older are required to wear a face covering.
 Face shields are not allowed unless worn with a mask covering the nose and mouth.
-Children ages 5 and younger are not required to wear a face covering, but we strongly encourage it.
-Guests with medical conditions or disabilities that prevent them from wearing a mask safely are exempt.
+Children ages 4 and younger are not required to wear a face covering, but we strongly encourage it.
 Caregivers visiting with children who have Autism Spectrum Disorder or similar processing differences are encouraged to let our staff know.
-Face coverings are NOT required in our outdoor park when social distancing can be maintained.

 We are following the guidelines set by the state as well as local health department.
 Face coverings are intended to trap respiratory droplets leaving the wearer’s nose and mouth, reducing the risk of COVID-19 transmission, according to the CDC.
 They also help wearers refrain from touching their face with unclean hands.
 This is for the protection of both guests and staff.

 We will contact the manager on duty to speak with you regarding this policy.
 As state and local guidelines change, we will adapt our policies.